EvolBioInf/neighbors/README.md

 discovered with `neighbors`, the regions common to the targets that are absent form the neighbors are good marker candidates.
-The program [`fur`](https://github.com/evolbioinf/fur) is one example of a program for identifying such regions.
+The program [`fur`](https://github.com/evolbioinf/fur) is one example of a program for identifying such regions, `findMacs` in this package is another.
 Once found, the marker candidates can be further analyzed *in silico* and
 *in vitro* to extract genetic markers.
 ## Author
 [Bernhard Haubold](http://guanine.evolbio.mpg.de/), `haubold@evolbio.mpg.de`
 ## Make the Programs
-Make sure you've installed the packages `git`, `golang`, `make`, and `noweb`.
+Make sure you've installed the packages `bedtools`, `git`, `golang`, `make`, and `noweb`; The program [`mashmap`](https://github.com/marbl/MashMap) is also a requirement.
   `$ make`
-  The directory `bin` now contains the binaries, scripts are in `scripts`.
+  The directory `bin` now contains the eight executables of the package, additional scripts are in
+  `scripts`.
 ## Make the Documentation
 Make sure you've installed the packages `git`, `make`, `noweb`, `texlive-science`,